 If European Data Protection Legislation applies to the processing of Client’s data, the parties acknowledge and agree that Exoscale is a Processor of Client’s data under European Data Protection Legislation, that Client is a Controller under European Data Protection Legislation (unless when Client acts as a Processor, in which case Exoscale is a sub-Processor) and that the parties complies with their obligations under applicable European Data Protection Legislation with respect to the processing of Personal Data.

 Exoscale maintains a list of its sub-Processors at https://www.exoscale.com/privacy/#data-processors.
 Exoscale informs the Client of any intended changes concerning the addition or replacement of other Processors at least 30 days in advance.
 Exoscale makes sure Data Processing Addendums are in place with its sub-Processors to ensure compliance with the GDPR.
-If the Client objects the addition or replacement of a sub-Processor, they may terminate the services as described in Section 13.2 of Exoscale’s Terms and Conditions.
+If the Client objects the addition or replacement of a sub-Processor, they may terminate the services as described in the T&C.

 Exoscale assists the Client for the fulfilment of their obligation to respond to requests for exercising the data subject’s rights as laid down in Chapter III of the GDPR: (a) right of access by the data subject, (b) right to rectification, (c) right to erasure, (d) right to restriction of processing, and (e) right to data portability.
 Upon receiving such requests from data subjects, Exoscale uses commercially reasonable efforts to forward requests to the Client.

-Client’s right to data return is described in Section 13.5 of Exoscale’s general Terms and Conditions.
-In addition, Exoscale deletes all the personal data after the end of the provision of Services and deletes existing copies unless Union or Member State law requires storage of the personal data.
+Client’s right to data return is described in Section 13 of the T&C. In addition, Exoscale deletes all the personal data after the end of the provision of Services and deletes existing copies unless Union or Member State law requires storage of the personal data.